 \section{General Equilibrium}

 In this section, we extend our result to a general equilibrium setting.
-Relative to the model in Section \ref{sec:pe}, there are two changes.
+Relative to the model in Section \ref{sec:hsa_aggregator_ben}, there are two changes.
 First, production labor demanded by firms now affects the market-clearing wage.
 Labor market clearing dictates:

-Second, expenditure on the consumption good $PY$ is equal to the revenues of the firms $R$, so that the budget constraint is $R=\bar L+\Pi$.\footnote{We maintain that labor is inelastically supplied, an assumption we relax in Appendix \ref{ext:elastic-labor} and specifically in Proposition \ref{prop:elast_labor}.} Then, setting labor as the numeraire ($w=1$), firm profits become:
+Second, expenditure on the consumption good $PY$ is equal to the revenues of the firms $R$, so that, setting labor as the numeraire ($w=1$), the budget constraint is $R=\bar L+\Pi$.\footnote{We maintain that labor is inelastically supplied, an assumption we relax in Appendix \ref{ext:elastic-labor} and specifically in Proposition \ref{prop:elast_labor}.} Then, firm profits become: